 In the investment process, time management is very important, or how long it takes to recover the allocated financial resources in real terms. that is, considering the inflation rate.
 The ratio between the effort allocated to the realization of an investment process, i.e. the value of the allocated financial resources and the effect realized in revenue and profit, represents the economic efficiency of an enterprise.
 The field in which they are carried out is also important.
-Entrepreneurs as managers are able to recognize a number of external factors that have a positive impact on their business, including rising demand for their products both domestically and internationally, modernizing infrastructure, financing opportunities, easier access to loans, competitive interest rates, higher-quality raw materials, modern production techniques and technologies, rising purchasing power of the populace, and favorable changes in laws and regulations [2].
+"Entrepreneur-managers can identify several external factors with positive influences: increasing demand for their products in local markets; increasing demand for their products in foreign markets; infrastructure modernization; opportunities to finance their investments; simplified access to loans; attractive loan interest rates; better quality of raw materials; modern production methods and technologies; increasing the purchasing power of the population; positive changes in government rules and policies" [2].

 The financial management of the company, another component in attracting foreign investments, must communicate by means of financial reports with outsiders and, depending on their expectations, "the strategy regarding the content of publishing the financial statements and making them available to the outside environment is established.
 Companies that fully understand the importance of quality financial reporting, including transparent ones, are also able to understand the needs of their investors and their business psychology.
 Here are the strategies developed when it comes to seeking resources for new investments: knowing what potential investors the company needs, they are given exactly the palette of information they want to have access to, ultimately leading to the achievement of the company's goals and strategy.
-If the potential investors did not have all the data and the reporting was opaque, non-transparent, the risk of the investment would increase, the end being the failure to complete the transaction and the failure to attract capital necessary for the development of the enterprise" [6] (supported also by [7,8]).
+If the potential investors did not have all the data and the reporting was opaque, nontransparent, the risk of the investment would increase, the end being the failure to complete the transaction and the failure to attract capital necessary for the development of the enterprise" [6] (supported also by [7,8]).

 "The sustainability of investments is reflected more and more in different approaches and strategies of enterprises, especially in those enterprises located in the western countries of the European Union.
-It is not always easy to find agreement between definitions total sustainability, but it is clear enough that it also includes the relationships between businesses with the natural environment, various social and corporate governance. sustainability of enterprises generates a plus for the sustainability of the entire economic and social system.
+It is not always easy to find agreement between definitions total of sustainability, but it is clear enough that it also includes the relationships between businesses with the natural environment, various social corporate governance. causes and The sustainability of enterprises generates a plus for the sustainability of the entire economic and social system.
 That is why all businesses must consider the economic, environmental and social impact.
 This means that businesses need to adapt their business models and decide to invest in actions that will benefit the environment and society, while ensuring long-term business sustainability" [3].

 Investments, research and development can be seen as a stimulus - among the most important stimuli in economic activity.
-In an economic in research business. investments development play the role of an impulse, a generator that gives birth, carries out and develops the activity.
-Benefits over rivals may be from lower expenses or from distinction (technical, qualitative, etc.).
-Investing in research and development and utilizing cutting-edge manufacturing technology often yields the most significant benefits, including low cost and distinction.
-The impacts of identified solutions on cost levels, as well as their sustainability and efficacy, are often lessened when their costs fall [13].
+In an economic investments business. in research and development play the role of an impulse, a generator that gives birth, carries out and develops the activity."
+Advantages over competitors could be based either on differentiation (technological, qualitative, etc.) or on reduced costs.
+The most radical advantages, both differentiation and low cost, are usually obtained through investment in research development and and the implementation of the latest manufacturing technologies.
+As the cost of identified solutions decreases, the effects of these solutions on cost levels, as well as their sustainability and effectiveness, are normally lower" [13].